HenryVaughan/Quatordle/README.md

 Wordle game that completes 4 different random words at once, just as normal wordle would, starts off on a start page, switches to main board, maybe on the title page includes customization of word length, rules page on the title screen as well.

 A description of the overall architecture of the application:
+Homescreen with play button, rules button.
+4 different word input sections, display letters that have been tried already, 8 tries